celo-org/docs/blog/04-01-23-Interacting-with-the-Celo-Blockchain-Using-Web3.js-A-Beginner's-Guide-A-Voting-App/Interacting with the Celo Blockchain Using Web3.js: A Beginner's Guide - A Voting App.md

 Now, we compile this contract then deploy on Injected web3 provider.
 This pops up our already install metamask wallet, make sure to choose Alfajores containing wallet.

-On deploying, a link to [https://explorer.celo.org/alfajores](Alfajores Explorer) pops up at the top of your browser.YOu can now copy out your contract address and save it somewhere as web3.js needs this address to interact with this particular contract.
+On deploying, a link to [Alfajores Explorer](https://explorer.celo.org/alfajores) pops up at the top of your browser.YOu can now copy out your contract address and save it somewhere as web3.js needs this address to interact with this particular contract.

 Also, go back to remix and copy out you contract ABI save it somewhere.